Probiotics may crowd out halitosis-causing bacteria

 Carbapenem is a powerful antibiotic usually used as a last resort for infections caused by organisms like K. pneumoniae, according to the Boston Globe.
 The problem with antibiotics is that no such substance is guaranteed to kill every single harmful or invasive microbe in the body.

 Say, as a thought experiment, that an antibiotic treatment kills 99.99 percent of a harmful microbe colony.
 Hand sanitizing gels often make this claim.
 That means that of every 10,000 bacteria, 9,999 will probably die, leaving one alive.

 Its survival means that that one remaining bacterium is the strongest of the bunch.
 If it multiples, you have a new, much stronger colony of microbes.
 Since bacterial colonies - in the mouth, gut, blood or anywhere else - usually contain billions of microbes, an antibiotic wipe-out can leave far more than just one remaining bacterium.

 Repeated antibiotic use means that many infections are alleviated, and on the whole health authorities agree that they have and will continue to save countless lives.
 But in the long run antibiotics also cause disease strains to get stronger faster.

 It is a sort of microscopic arms race.

 When it comes to bad breath, killing bacteria assuredly has its place.
-Alcohol-based mouthrinses often claim to kill more than 99 percent of odor-causing microorganisms, and, at least at first, they can leave breath smelling okay.
+Makers of alcohol-based mouthrinses often claim that they kill more than 99 percent of odor-causing microorganisms, and, at least at first, they can leave breath smelling okay.